specs-sh/microspec/README.md

 - Any function which starts with `test` or `spec` is considered a test
 - If a test _fails_, the _output_ will be printed (_combined STDOUT/STDERR_)
+  > Failing tests also print out a stacktrace including the failing line (_and a preview of its code_)
 - If a test _passes_, the _output_ will not be printed (_combined STDOUT/STDERR_)
   - If you set the `VERBOSE=true` variable, passing tests will _also_ print output
 - A test is considered _failed_ if any statement in the function "fails" (_returns non-zero_)